Poland: Belarus eyes using Afghan migrants as border pawns

 “There is a threat of an even more difficult scenario,” Morawiecki said.
 “There will most probably be an attempt at using the crisis in Afghanistan as a new act in the migration crisis, putting to use the West’s remorse related to the disorderly pullout from Afghanistan.”

+In Latvia’s capital of Riga, Morawiecki said “only the full pullback of the migrants and steps toward deescalation can lead back to any kind of a constructive scenario with Lukashenko.”

-Earlier in Tallinn, the capital of Estonia, Morawiecki said Poland was ready to contribute financially to the return flights to their home countries for migrants who have been stranded at the border’s damp forest for weeks.
+Earlier in Tallinn, the capital of Estonia, Morawiecki said Poland was ready to contribute financially to return flights home for migrants who have been stranded at the border’s damp forest for weeks.
 He said Warsaw was also ready to close all border crossings with Belarus to step up the economic pressure on Lukashenko’s regime.
-The Polish crossing near Kuznica was closed last week.
+The Polish road crossing near Kuznica was closed last week.

 “The European Commission has now taken over the technical talks with Minsk.
-It is very important that no decisions are taken that will not allow the situation to be resolved,” Simonyte told reporters, warning against the perception of any separate Poland-Belarus discussions.
+It is very important that no decisions are taken that will not allow the situation to be resolved,” Simonyte told reporters, warning against any separate Poland-Belarus discussions.

 Poland is pushing the migrants back, saying it is protecting the border for all of Europe and NATO.
 It has received words of support from the EU, NATO and the U.S.